 Browser control

-Zyte is a request-response API.
-You send a URL and get HTML or extracted data back.
-You can’t interact with the page.
+Zyte API is request-response.
+You send a URL, get HTML or extracted data back.
+You can’t interact with the page: no login flows, no multi-step wizards, no scrolling through feeds.

-Spider Browser gives you a live browser session.
-Here’s a real-world example, extracting job listings that require clicking through filters and pagination:
+Spider Browser gives you a live session.
+Here’s an example that requires interaction, extracting filtered job listings:

 import { SpiderBrowser } from "spider-browser";